semillastan/semillastan.github.io/resume.md

 #### Software Consultant <span>November 2014 to present</span>

 - Data Analysis project using Python, MongoDB and Tableau.
 My task is to scrape data from a web source, and use it to map an organization's internal data source using Python, Selenium and MongoDB.
-Data was transformed into re-usable data sets which will be used to generate reports on Tableau for an organization's business development.
-Benefiting departments include sales, distribution and manufacturing.
 - Exploration of new protocols which can be used as a communication gateway from one application to another application.

 ### Freelancer